Wage War

 Wage War is an American metalcore band formed in Ocala, Florida in 2010 under the name Empires.
 The band consists of lead vocalist Briton Bond, lead guitarist Seth Blake, rhythm guitarist and clean vocalist Cody Quistad, bassist Chris Gaylord, and drummer Stephen Kluesener.

-The band has released five studio albums and one EP.
-The band self-released one EP, The Fall of Kings in 2011.
+The band has released five studio albums and two extended plays.
+The band self-released their first EP and only independent release, The Fall of Kings in 2011.
 In 2015, the band signed to Fearless Records.
 The band released their first studio album, Blueprints, on November 27, 2015.
 Their second studio album Deadweight was released on August 4, 2017.
 Their third studio album, Pressure, was released on August 30, 2019.
 Their fourth studio album, Manic, was released on October 1, 2021.
 Their fifth studio album, Stigma, was released on June 21, 2024.
+Their second EP, It Calls Me by Name was released on April 17, 2026.